Tipplers need not worry, new cess won't raise price of imported alcohol

-New Delhi, Feb 1 (IANS) There is good news for tipplers getting shocked over this year's budget that has proposed agriculture infrastructure and development cess (AIDC) of 100 per cent on imported alcoholic beverages.
+New Delhi: There is good news for tipplers getting shocked over this year's budget that has proposed agriculture infrastructure and development cess (AIDC) of 100 per cent on imported alcoholic beverages.

 The high levels of cess will not impact the retail price of these imported alcoholic beverages as the Centre simultaneously has reduced the custom duty on alcoholic beverages from 150 per cent to 50 per cent.
 The new cess eventually offsets the relief in customs duty and retail prices are set to remain steady, industry stakeholders said.